dottxt-ai/outlines/docs/welcome.md

 [transformers](https://github.com/huggingface/transformers) library.

 **Outlines** 〰 helps developers *structure text generation* to build robust interfaces with external systems.
-Provides generation methods that guarantee that the output will match a regular expressions, or follow a JSON schema.
+It provides generation methods that guarantee that the output will match a regular expressions, or follow a JSON schema.